markvaaz/ScarletCarrier/README.md

 ## How It Works

 When you summon a carrier, your personal servant appears and can store items in its inventory.
-After 60 seconds, the servant automatically despawns, but all items are saved and will be restored when you summon your carrier again.
+The carrier will remain active until you manually dismiss it or use emote controls.
+All items are automatically saved and will be restored when you summon your carrier again.

 **Note:** Instanced items (items with unique properties like enchantments or durability) cannot be stored in the carrier for now.
 I'll be adding a system to handle these items in the future. *(Maybe)*

 ## Features

 * Summon a servant that can carry items
-* 60-second duration with manual dismiss option
+* Manual dismiss and emote controls for carrier management
 * Automatic inventory persistence between summons
 * Interactive dialogue system
 * Simple command interface
 * Customizable carrier appearance with multiple options
+* **Carrier following system** - Your carrier can follow you around or stay in place
+* **Emote controls** - Use emotes for quick carrier management

 ## Upcoming Features

-* Following the player (maybe or maybe not)
 * Storage for instanced items

 ## Commands

 * `.carrier call` - Summons your carrier servant
 * `.carrier dismiss` - Dismisses your carrier early
+* `.carrier follow` - Makes your carrier follow you around
+* `.carrier stop` - Makes your carrier stay in place
 * `.carrier list` - Lists all available carrier appearances
 * `.carrier <number>` - Changes the appearance of your carrier servant to the specified number from the list

+### Emote Controls

+For quick and intuitive carrier management, you can use these emotes:

+* 👍 **Yes** - Summon your carrier
+* 👎 **No** - Dismiss your carrier
+* 👉 **Point** - Toggle between follow/stay behavior

 ### Appearance System